lets00/lxc-agent/readme.md

 ## LXC

 An agent that provides LXC cgroup data.
+This agent does not required sudo.

 Requirements:
   * lxc